rubenmantecon/htdp/notes.md

 The design recipe for world programs, like the one for functions, is a tool for systematically moving from a problem statement to a working program.
 It consists of three big steps and one small one:

 1. For all those properties of the world that remain the same over time and are needed to render it as an `Image` **introduce constants**.
    1. “Physical” constants describe general attributes of objects in the world, such as the speed or velocity of an object, its color, its height, its width, its radius, and so forth.
-It's a good practice to compute constants from others
+It's a good practice to compute constants from others.
    2. Graphical constants are images of objects in the world.
 They are generated with the appropriate rendering functions, which will very likely employ the "physical" constants.
 2. Those properties that change over time—in reaction to clock ticks, keystrokes, or mouse actions—give rise to the current state of the world.
 So, it's necessary to develop a data definition (*WorldState* or similar) *that **encompasses all the possible states** of the world, **each state represented by its respective data representation**.*
 3. Once that is defined, it is necessary to design a number of functions that a `big-bang` expression needs in order to perform correctly.
 That means: